qaware/from-rest-to-grpc-workshop/workshop/exercise-3/README.md

   # add proto definitions for gRPC gateway as dependency
   - buf.build/grpc-ecosystem/grpc-gateway
 ```

+Run `buf mod update` in the `grpc-beer-gateway/beerapis` directory, which generates a buf.lock file.

 Next we need to configure the different protoc plugins used to generate the required Go source files as well as an OpenAPIv2 definition of the REST interface.
 Create a file `buf.gen.yaml` in the `grpc-beer-gateway/` directory with the following content.
 ```yaml